 will be entitled to remission of these board and lodging charges as the pupil will qualify for free school meals and the school will receive Pupil Premium funding to support the education of the child.

 An activity is deemed to take place out of school hours if 50% or more of the whole time spent on the activity occurs out of school hours.
 In this case, and for a residential trip, this will be considered as an ‘optional extra’ and a charge will be levied which includes an appropriate element for travel costs, board and lodging costs, materials and other equipment, non-teaching costs and teaching staff costs.
 This charge will not exceed the actual cost of the provision.

-Parents of pupils in receipt of Pupil Premium funding will be asked to make an appropriate contribution towards board and lodgings.
+Parents and carers of students in receipt of Pupil Premium funding will be asked to make an appropriate contribution towards board and lodgings.

 Design and Technology products

-It is entirely appropriate for the Design and Technology Faculty to charge for, or require the supply of, ingredients and materials if pupils wish to own the finished product.
+It is entirely appropriate for the Design and Technology Faculty to charge for, or require the supply of, ingredients and materials if students wish to own the finished product.

-The Board of Directors will review this policy every three years, and as necessary due to any changes in legislation.
+The Board of Governors will review this policy every three years, and as necessary due to any changes in legislation.

-Reviewed by the Curriculum and Progress Committee, with delegated authority from the Board of Directors, February 2018
+Reviewed by the Curriculum and Progress Committee, with delegated authority from the Board of Governors, 23rd February 2021